Breaking: CLARITY Act Advances as Senate Ag. Committee Votes In Favor Of Crypto Bill

 Senator Cynthia Lummis, a ranking member of the Banking Committee, said it was encouraging to see the crypto market structure bill pass the Senate Agriculture Committee.
 She added that they are one step closer to getting the legislation to President Trump’s desk and that she looks forward to working with her colleagues to make the U.S. the crypto capital.

-Ethics Remains A Concern For Democrats
+Absence of Ethics Provisions Remain A Concern For Democrats

 The absence of ethics provisions relating to Trump’s involvement in crypto remains a concern for democrats and looks to be the primary reason they voted against the CLARITY Act today.
 Senator Michael Bennet proposed an amendment to the crypto bill that would bar the president, vice president, all federal elected officials, and certain family members from having direct ties to crypto.
 However, the committee voted against this amendment.